 Motion can be recorded per node giving you rich, flexible automation.

-For a Quick Start Guide, further details on creating scenes and all of the astounding capabilities of Jasuto, check out the revised Manual.
+For a Quick Start Guide, further details on creating scenes and all of the astounding capabilities of Jasuto, check out the revised Manual (for version 1.6).

-High Fidelity is a new feature in Jasuto 1.5 as an In-App purchase.
+High Fidelity is a new feature that was added in Jasuto 1.5.

 With Hi-Fi activated you can listen to your scenes, patches and music creations in studio quality.

 All samples, scenes and nodes have been updated to studio quality as well.

 You can easily switch between Lo-Fi and Hi-Fi without leaving the app.

 Latency is an Android only Menu item that controls the DSP buffer size.
 Smaller latencies decrease the time it takes hear the sound after interacting with the screen, but increases the CPU usage.

 The keys module is used to send pitch, note-on/off, modulation signals into the scene.